 If you have read this far into the post, you probably have a good idea on where white women are with these issues that accompany a PCOS diagnosis.
 They are less likely to have certain things and more likely to have certain things.

 One thing that hasn’t been touched on is the mental health aspect of PCOS.
 The physical effects (abdominal fat, acne, oily skin, excess hair, hair thinning etc.) of the disease can really hurt a woman’s self-esteem.
 Researchers found out that white women had much higher levels of anxiety and depression than women of other races/ethnicities.

 According to a few studies, PCOS affects about 4.8% of white women.

 Unfortunately, there was not much to be found on Native American women with PCOS.
 The only thing out there was that they usually have a higher a BMI than whites, Asians and blacks.
 It was on par with Hispanic women.

 The rate of PCOS in Native Americans is unknown.

-From the research that has been done, there are differences in the way PCOS affects women of different races and ethnic groups.
-There might be varying reasons as to why this is so.
-It could mean that the treatment plans need to be different.
+From the research that has been done, there are some differences in the way PCOS affects women of different races and ethnic groups.
+This is due to varying factors.
+The treatment options, however- are the same.